FAQs

 increased breastfeeding rates

-• The cost of a doula in the UK can range from £200 -£4000.
-Much of this will depend on where in the country you are, what it is the client is looking for and the range of experience the doula has.
+The cost of a doula in the UK can range from £200 -£4000.
+Much of this will depend on what you are looking for and the range of experience the doula has.

-• Doulas are an invaluable part of pregnancy, birth, and postnatal care, offering emotional, physical, and educational support to families.
-However, many families may not realise that these services can sometimes be covered by health insurance.
+As a doula, I can be an invaluable part of pregnancy, birth, and postnatal care, offering emotional, physical, and educational support to families.
+However, many families may not realise that my services can sometimes be covered by health insurance.
 Carrot Fertility is one such provider that now includes coverage for doula services, making it easier for families to access the support they need.
+I am recognised for the purposes of Carrot insurance

-• Ma Doula offers a full spectrum doula service including birth support, postnatal support, overnight support and early years childcare and educational consultancy
+At Ma Doula, I offer a full spectrum doula service including birth support, postnatal support, overnight support and early years childcare and educational consultancy

-Once you've chosen a doula, confirm your booking by discussing their packages, fees, and availability, and sign a contract to secure your spot; it's generally recommended to start looking early in your pregnancy as doulas can book up quickly.
+Once you've chosen me as your doula, confirm your booking by discussing my packages, fees, and availability, and sign a contract to secure your spot; it's generally recommended to start looking early in your pregnancy as I can get booked up quickly.

 Eligibility